DFreds/dfreds-pocket-change/README.md

 - Convert All Currency: Changes all coins to the highest possible denomination (like in the PC sheet)
 - Generate Currency: This replaces all their currency with new values.
 These values will be kept for all linked tokens and potentially overridden for non-linked tokens (see When it Automatically Generates Currency).
 - Convert to Lootable - This changes the actor sheet to a LootSheet5eNPC, deletes all the Feat and Spell items, applies damage to the rest of the items based on your settings, sets token privileges to Observer for players, and add a treasure overlay icon to the bodies.
 This allows players to steal that sweet cash and loot straight from the dead dude.
 Note that this only works on NPC actor sheets for tokens on the canvas.
+- Convert to Item Piles - This changes the actor sheet to a Item Piles.
+This allows players to steal that sweet cash and loot straight from the dead dude.

 See here: